deepakbackuply/softaculous_api/cpanel/guide/install_set.md

-## Remove plugin from set using Softaculous API Guide
+## Install set using Softaculous API Guide
-This guide explains how to remove plugin from set using Softaculous API.
+This guide explains how to install set on WordPress installation using Softaculous API.

 ### via cURL
 ```php